 Obviously, Disk Management is not the best tool to help you repartition hard disk drive.
-Better than this native tool, third party software has more advantages while repartitioning hard drive:
+Better than this native tool, NIUBI Partition Editor has more advantages while repartitioning hard drive:

-- Unallocated space can be made on either left or right when shrinking partition.
+- It can make Unallocated space on either left or right when shrinking partition.
 Because it can move files, partitions can be shrunk to minimum size.

-- Unallocated space can be extended to either contiguous partition by 1 step.
+- It can merge Unallocated space to either contiguous partition by 1 step.

-- Unallocated space can be moved and extended to non adjacent volume on the same disk.
+- It can move Unallocated space and combine to non adjacent volume on the same disk.

 Download NIUBI Partition Editor and you'll see the main window with disk partition structure and other information.